namin/lisp-variations/README.md

 - `lispd.scala` now adds compilation back.
 How do we achieve that?
 We have to compile wrt to the current semantics.
 We need a way to distinguish environment entries that are stable.
 We put compilation under user control, with functions as a unit.
+What do we do with `FEXPR`?
+Impose restrictions?